 Although aggressive driving is specifically prohibited in Georgia and is a crime, those injured or harmed by this dangerous activity can sue the offending driver in a civil action for the damages caused in an aggressive driving car accident.
 It is possible that the behavior of the defendant will rise to the level that would be appropriate for recovery of punitive damages.

 As with every profession, lawyers differ in their ability and their experience.
 When you retain our founding lawyer Charles Scholle and the Scholle Law team, you are retaining lawyers who will fight as hard as anyone possibly could for you and your family in your aggressive driver auto accident.
 We will listen to you and your needs and we will explain what is happening in your case all along the way.

 PLEASE CALL US NOW TO SCHEDULE YOUR FREE CONSULTATION REGARDING YOUR AGGRESSIVE DRIVER CAR ACCIDENT at 770-717-5100 or toll free at 1-866-972-5287.

 When you hire Scholle Law, for your aggressive driving car accident, your case will receive the close attention and personal commitment for which Charles Scholle and his staff are known.
-Their care and commitment to every client and every case is the reason why his reputation in the community, with his clients and with fellow lawyers is so exemplary.
-That is why he has the highest ratings for both ethics and skill.
+Their care and commitment to every client and every case is the reason why our reputation in the community, with our clients and with fellow lawyers, is so exemplary.
+That is why Charles Scholle has the highest ratings for both ethics and skill.
 His peers know he is one of the best and rate him as a preeminent member of the Georgia bar.